Exact quasi-periodic solutions to the sine(sinh)-Gordon equations: The method for computation and analysis: Reality conditions

-At the same time, these $2^g$ half-periods are located on subspace $\bm{C} + \ReN \JFr$. \end{theo} \begin{proof} With the choice of cycles as on fig.\,\ref{cyclesOddCC}, we have the following correspondence between sets $\I$ of cardinality $1$ and half-periods:
+Simultaneously, these $2^g$ half-periods are contained within the affine subspace $\bm{K} \,{+}\, \JFr_{\ReN}$. \end{theo} \begin{proof} With the cycles chosen as shown in fig.\,\ref{cyclesOddCC}, we have the following correspondence between sets $\I$ of cardinality $1$ and half-periods: